-You may have noticed that after several years of washing clothes, the colors will fade even if bleach is not used.
+You may have noticed that after several years of washing clothes, the colours will fade even if bleach is not used.
 Even though there are other contributing factors, this is partially caused by the small amount of chlorine in the water.
 You may also have witnessed that a new bathing suit will noticeably fade after only one season of swimming in a pool.
-The bleaching is faster in pools because the concentration of chlorine is greater.
+The bleaching can be faster in swimming pools if the concentration of chlorine is greater.

 Chlorine has the additional side effect of reducing the integrity of fabric.
 The chlorine slowly eats away at the fibers, making them thinner and thinner until they are eventually so small and weak that they tear under regular use.
 Thread degradation due to chlorinated water is worse in natural fibres like cotton.
 While chlorine is a great solution for protecting the health of swimmers, it is not so great when it comes to fabric.
 A few types of chlorine-resistant fabrics are available, but none of them are chlorine-proof.
 All fabrics will eventually succumb to the damaging effects of chlorine.

 The Best Fabric for Pools

 Even though every natural and manmade fabric can be affected by chlorine, some are more resistant to bleaching than others are.
 The worst of the bunch, however, is cotton.
 While cotton is soft, comfortable and affordable, it is rarely used for swimwear or material that is made for use in or near swimming pools.
 Chlorine will bleach and degrade cotton fabric quickly.

 Lycra and Spandex are manmade fabrics that are commonly used for sportswear, but these are just as bad as cotton is.
 Chlorine destroys the elasticity of these polyurethane-based materials, making them brittle and causing them to lose their shapes.